My Agitations; The French Dissenter

 I embarked on the ship only knowing that social engagement

-was an intrinsect part of my work, but willing to test and re-learn my own
+was an intrinsic part of my work, but willing to test and relearn my own

 practice.
 I used the microcosm of our group to observe and test the effects

-one’s practice and actions can have on the OTHER, offering to echo the
+one’s practice and actions can have on the other, offering to project the

-months to the point of questioning the validity of my art practice)
+months, to the point of questioning the validity of my art practice in context.

 one was brought in as an invitation for the impossible task of untying the